tsyne/tsyne/README.md

 3. **Terse and elegant**: Minimal boilerplate, maximum expressiveness
 4. **Type-safe**: Complete TypeScript definitions for IDE support
 5. **Easy to use**: Simple npm install, straightforward API

+**Core design stance:** Tsyne consistently chose *explicit over magic*, *lightweight over feature-complete*, and *control over convenience*.
+This makes sense for native app development but differs from web framework philosophy.
+There's no compiler magic (like Svelte), no auto-tracking reactivity (like MobX), and no virtual DOM diffing (like React).
+You call `refreshAllCosyneContexts()` when you want updates.
+You manage your own state.
+The trade-off is more control and predictability at the cost of some verbosity.

 **See [HISTORICAL.md](HISTORICAL.md) for the frameworks and patterns that inspired Tsyne's design.**